Rahulbaudh/emoti/README.md

 4. Run the provided scripts or notebooks to preprocess the data, train models, and evaluate their performance.
 5. Customize the code as needed for your own analysis or experimentation.

-## Results

-Include a summary of the results achieved from the analysis.
-This may include performance metrics of the trained models, insights gained from exploratory data analysis, and any visualizations produced during the analysis.

 ## Acknowledgements